-- faces a and tries to it.
-Biblical characters are to see ourselves and our human nature.
-Biblical characters have detail, like what they look like so when we do see that detail, it means something. - are , names symbolize roles. are we given people's thoughts or , nor thoughts about those actions. - Moral commentary is avoided.
-They allow a character's and reveal their and allow to the behavior by seeing the . - Bible characters are a mixed bag of and , like us, and God keeps working with them their failures. - Many stories show people getting to the of themselves before they in God's .
-That show us how can surrender in humility to God.
+- Character faces a conflict and tries to overcome it.
+Biblical characters are mirrors to see ourselves and our human nature.
+Biblical characters have minimal detail, like what they look like so when we do see that detail, it means something. - Appearances are symbolic, names symbolize roles.
+Rarely are we given people's thoughts or motives, nor God's thoughts about those actions. - Moral commentary is avoided.
+They allow a character's words and actions reveal their motive and allow to judge the behavior by seeing the consequences. - Bible characters are a mixed bag of good and evil, like us, and God keeps working with them despite their failures. - Many stories show people getting to the end of themselves before they trust in God's grace.
+That show us how we can surrender in humility to God.
 We can see our worst behavior on display and God's continued grace.